julionm/quick-notes-cli/README.md

   - [ ] make it more readable using iterators
   - [x] pass the logic to the lib file
   - [ ] Write the `help` command text
-  - [ ] Fix the `remove` command to receive numbers greater than 9
+  - [x] Fix the `remove` command to receive numbers greater than 9

 - Issues
-  - [ ] Change the creation path for the file
+  - [x] Change the creation path for the file

 - Optimizations & Improvements
-  - [ ] Create an abstraction to use the file better
+  - [ ] Create an abstraction to use the file better - *DEPRECATED*
   - [x] Remove all warnings from the compiler

 - [x] Add